 All you need to know about IUD

-An intrauterine device (IUD) is a small contraceptive device which is inserted into the uterus.
+An intrauterine device (IUD) is a small contraceptive device that is inserted into the uterus.

 It is a long-term reversible type of contraception and is considered one of the most effective reversible birth control on the market.

-There are two types of IUDs, a copper IUD and hormonal IUD.
+There are two types of IUDs, a copper IUD, and a hormonal IUD.

 - Very good at preventing pregnancy